Undergrads Show Off Research Chops at Annual Research and Scholarship Symposium

 When DU students have questions, they don’t just ponder and move on — they find answers.
 That pursuit of impactful information is what brings the DU community together every year at the Undergraduate Research and Scholarship Symposium, where the University celebrates undergraduate curiosity, faculty-student partnerships and the groundbreaking work that results from both.

-This year’s event, sponsored by the Undergraduate Research Center (URC) in collaboration with the Center for Community Engagement and Service Learning, featured 108 students from all disciplines.
+This year’s event, sponsored by the Undergraduate Research Center (URC) in collaboration with the Center for Community Engagement to advance Scholarship & Learning, featured 108 students from all disciplines.
 In addition to creating a poster showcasing their independent research project, students impressed judges and the community alike with oral presentations.
 Projects were judged in such categories as most impactful, most innovative, best oral presentation and best overall presentation.
 Winners received a signed certificate from Chancellor Rebecca Chopp, and those in the top three of each category took home gift bags.

 One of the most notable features of this year’s event, says URC director Mark Siemens, was the broad representation from a variety of fields.
 “We had students from psychology doing studies on teen moms and how their mental state affected them and their babies.
 Some students in history and international studies looked at movements in Argentina and issues of water in Kenya.
 We had some coming from biology, looking at different cellular processes and the effects of Alzheimer’s,” Siemens says.
 “It’s PhD-level work these students are doing.
 It’s really amazing, both the diversity and the quality of the research that our students are capable of.”